Riverman: Stud record

 Riverman was the damsire of Spinning World, the Champion Three-Year-Old in Ireland (1996) and Champion Older Horse in France (1997) and of Six Perfections, the 2002 European Champion Two-Year-Old Filly.
 As well, Riverman sired the mare Tugela who produced the great Australian Racing Hall of Fame superstar Makybe Diva, the only horse to ever win three consecutive Melbourne Cups and who is Australasia's all-time leading money earner.

-Through his sons, Riverman is the grandsire of the excellent filly Hatoof who was a champion in France in 1991 and 1993 and was voted the 1994 United States Eclipse Award for Outstanding Female Turf Horse.
+Through his sons, Riverman is the grandsire of the filly Hatoof who was a champion in France in 1991 and 1993 and was voted the 1994 United States Eclipse Award for Outstanding Female Turf Horse.
 Riverman was also the grandsire of Vintage Crop, the 1993 European Top Stayer, Narita Taishin, winner of the 1993 Satsuki Shō in Japan, Paradise Creek, a multiple Grade I winner in the U.S. and winner of the 1994 Eclipse Award for Outstanding Male Turf Horse, and of Sakhee, winner of the 2001 Prix de l'Arc de Triomphe.

 He was pensioned in 1996 and died at age thirty on 31 July 1999 at Gainesway Farm.